Priyavrat Singh: Political career

 Based on his popularity in Khilchipur Assembly constituency, he was given ticket for MLA in 2003 from Congress Party, he won it with huge margin and became MLA (first time) from Khilchipur constituency.
 He became very popular face in the Khilchipur Assembly constituency due to his work in his constituency.

 He was reelected in 2008 (2nd time) from Khilchipur constituency as MLA.

-In 2013 he was again given ticket from Khilchipur Assembly constituency but he lost this election to Kunwar Hajarilal Dangi of BJP, but he kept serving his constituency people.
+In 2013 he was again given ticket from Khilchipur Assembly constituency but he lost this election to Hajari Lal Dangi of BJP, but he kept serving his constituency people.

 In 2018 he again fight assembly election on Congress ticket and won it with huge margin and became MLA (third time) from Khilchipur Assembly constituency, and became energy minister of cabinet rank in Kamalnath government.

-His name had been announced as the national president of the Indian Youth Congress, but the Congress leader, Rahul Gandhi, noted controversial remark in Bihar immediately he came to Mumbai and named Rajeev Satav as a national president of Indian Youth Congress.
+He had been served as the state president of the Madhya Pradesh Youth Congress.